arun-vishwakarma/channels-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.6.

+# Instruction to run project
+Download the project
+Place code inside a folder (e.g channel) and go to this directory from cmd (e.g ..> channel) Run npm install
+Open another cmd prompt and run node server (PORT used 3000 for node server)

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.